South Carolina Birth Records Search

 Table of Contents

-You must also provide a valid, photo ID when requesting a South Carolina birth record search.
-You can do so by providing one of the following forms of ID: driver’s license, passport, military, employer-issued, government-issued ID, permanent resident card, refuge travel document and a weapon or gun permit.
+You must also provide a valid, photo ID when requesting a South Carolina birth records search.
+You can do so by providing one of the following forms of ID: driver’s license, passport, military, employer-issued, government-issued ID, permanent resident card, refugee travel document and a weapon or gun permit.

 If you are not the person on the record, you must provide your own ID and proof of relationship to them.